political contributions & lobbying

 In the United States and abroad, Chevron is committed to adhering to the highest standards of ethics and transparency in engaging in any political activities and to complying with the letter and spirit of all laws and regulations governing political contributions and lobbying.
 As a matter of practice, Chevron makes only limited contributions outside the United States.

-Lobbying – Chevron's lobbying activities include both direct communication with public officials and providing support to any person who engages in such communication.
+Lobbying – Chevron's lobbying activities include both direct communication with public officials and support to any person or organization who engages in such communication.
 Prior to engaging in lobbying activities, any employee or director must obtain guidance from their local Policy, Government and Public Affairs (PGPA) manager.

 Chevron is actively engaging the administration of U.S. President Obama and the U.S. Congress to provide perspective on the complexity of energy issues affecting the United States and the world.
 Our outreach includes recommendations on policy matters regarding the economy, energy, climate change, international issues, education, and research and development.
 The goal is to help shape an effective and responsible U.S. energy policy.
 The recommendations include promoting energy efficiency and expanding and diversifying the country's energy portfolio.